anabanami/goodnessGlaciers/Gadi/ISMIP/processing/📚docs/extract_results/extract_final_step&batch.md

     Robust Job Management: This is the script's strongest feature.

-        Skip Existing (--skip-existing): It can check if an output directory (with the _FINAL suffix) already exists and skip it, saving time on reruns.
+        Skip Existing (--skip-existing): It can check if an output directory (with the _FINAL suffix) already exists and contains PNG files, then skip it, saving time on reruns.

         Resume (--resume): If a large batch job is interrupted, this feature allows it to resume from where it left off.